-A vegan version of tortilla soup uses vegetable broth instead of chicken broth and obviously no meat.
+For a vegan version of tortilla soup, use vegetable broth instead of chicken broth and obviously no meat.
 Once you've got the broth the way you like it, add jackfruit, mushroom, beans, corn or carrots!

 Corn tortillas are made from Masa flour which has a unique flavor and texture that make this a true tortilla soup.
 Flour tortillas are made of plain white flour and do not have the flavor or texture for this recipe, so you'll definitely want to use corn tortillas!

 - Don't skip the step of adding the torn corn tortillas to the sauteed onions!
 This is what gives this soup part of it's delicious flavor!

 - Start by adding 32-ounces of chicken broth.
 After you add the chicken, the soup will thicken; if you want a thinner soup, add the remaining 16-ounces of broth

 - If you want to add canned black or pinto beans or corn, rinse and drain before adding